-Course organiser: Louis Ronse De Craene
+Course organiser: Zoë Goodwin

-Lecturers: Louis Ronse De Craene (RBGE), Zoë Goodwin (RBGE).
+Lecturers: Zoë Goodwin (RBGE), Greg Kenicer (RBGE) and other RBGE staff.

 The Biodiversity of Angiosperms course explores the major features of Angiosperm families to enable the understanding of their phylogenetic relationships and evolution as well as their identification.
 The course relies heavily on the understanding of floral structures (through floral diagrams and floral formulae) and the identification of plants to family level using key characters.
 The evolution of angiosperms is reflected in the study of their floral diversity.
 The study of angiosperm diversity involves the sampling and observation of diverse living floral material grown at RBGE.